quintype/malibu/tutorial/adding-progressive-image-loading.md

 Here, in the above example, the progressive image loading gets applied to the first two rows.

 - For the story page, which is also similar to the above example, utilizes `InfiniteStoryBase` HOC to render the story page.
-This HOC component passes the index value to `StoryPageBase`.
+This higher-order component returns the index value to `StoryPageBase`.
 Utilize this index value to achieve progressive image loading in the `StoryPageBase` function in `app/isomorphic/components/pages/story.js` and then repeat the same process in `BlankStory` to progressively render images for 1st story.

   ```javascript
   function StoryPageBase({index, story}) {